by Tara Springett

 What about kundalini psychosis?

-Many people who come to me for kundalini counselling have read various horror stories about kundalini psychosis and are afraid.
+Many people who come to me for counselling for the kundalini syndrome have read various horror stories about getting psychotic and are afraid.
 But in my experience it is mostly people with a background of heavy drug taking who could be at risk.
-As it is common knowledge, these people would be at risk anyway and the presence of kundalini just makes this tendency more likely as kundalini is a general amplifier of our tendencies – good and bad.
-Therefore we need to deal with all underlying addictive tendencies and then the risk of developing a kundalini psychosis will lessen dramatically.
+As it is common knowledge, these people would be at risk anyway and the presence of kundalini just makes this tendency more likely as it is a general amplifier of our tendencies – good and bad.
+Therefore we need to deal with all underlying addictive tendencies and then the risk of developing a psychosis will lessen dramatically.

 Kundalini is not an outside force

 Almost every client that I have worked with had the idea that kundalini is some sort of outside force that somehow has entered their body, where it wreaks havoc.
 But this view is not at all true.

-Kundalini is no more an outside force than was our sex drive that awakened at puberty.
+This energy is no more an outside force than our sex drive that was awakened at puberty.
 Both these enormous powers were within us as a dormant potential from birth and awaken at a certain point in time.

 While most people are prepared for the awakening of their libido, virtually nobody is prepared for the awakening of kundalini.
-It is the very idea that kundalini is an outside force that has entered our body that will throw up all sorts of uncomfortable symptoms because we are trying, consciously or unconsciously, to resist it.
+It is the very idea that this energy is an outside force that has entered our body that will throw up all sorts of uncomfortable symptoms because we are trying, consciously or unconsciously, to resist it.

-The solution for all problems that constitute the kundalini syndrome is to embrace the kundalini energy as our own self and give up the idea of getting rid of it.
-Ultimately, kundalini is pure energy that can used for good or bad purposes.
+The solution for all problems that constitute the kundalini syndrome is to embrace the powerful energy as our own self and give up the idea of getting rid of it.
+Ultimately, we are dealing with pure energy that can be used for good or bad purposes.
 If we learn to channel this heightened energy into loving projects and spiritual development, we will be extremely happy and successful in the long-term.
 Most people benefit from the guidance of an experienced mentor to achieve this goal.